 |Day and Night||Standard||$1,290-$3,450|

 2.Prices By Size

 Before installing or replacing your air conditioner, an HVAC contractor needs to size your system by “Manual J” calculation.
 This will take into accounts factors like where you live, insulation situation, windows types and direction and etc. Then you will get a right sized air conditioner ranging from 1.5-ton to 5-ton.
 The price is the average price from 20 common brands above.
-The air conditioner efficiency baseline is still 15 SEER.
+The air conditioner efficiency baseline is 15 SEER with the installation.

 Heat Pump Size